Reviewed by Christine Lane, Midwife and Consultant, on the 24.09.2025

-Having the first ultrasound scan during pregnancy is often an extremely exciting time for expectant parents.
-For some however, especially those who have had miscarriages, it can also bring about feelings of worry.
+The first ultrasound scan in pregnancy is often a very special moment for expectant parents.
+For some, especially those who have experienced miscarriage, it can also bring feelings of anxiety or concern – and that’s completely understandable.

 Ultrasound scans are imaging tests that are offered to all pregnant women in the UK.
 They are routinely offered twice during pregnancy, one between 11-14 weeks, known as the nuchal scan, dating scan or ’12 week scan’, and one between 18-22 weeks, known as the anomaly or anatomy scan.